Logo

 “They’re quite similar,” he continues.
 Then in a hushed tone he explains, “Actually ... they hate each other.”

 A rivalry amongst symbols?
-Humorous indeed, but not entirely a laughing matter!
+Humorous indeed, but not entirely a laughing matter.

-In the various walks of life the letters A and C coexist peacefully, for one simple reason.
+In the various walks of life the letters A and C coexist peacefully.
+For one simple reason.
 A is the accepted and logical starting point.
-When ordering alphabetically A always goes first, followed by B and then C. And A has significant clout in this matter.
+So when ordering alphabetically A always goes first, followed by B and then C, and so on.

+The letter A has significant clout in this matter.
 Over millennia humankind has alphabetized trillions of objects: chapters, sections, books, charts, indexes, lists, streets, rows, seats and isles.
-With deference to centuries of alphabetical precedence, ordering always starts with A and you go from there.
-C follows A by two of notches, ticks, rows, columns, tabs, sections, parts, exhibits, hierarchies, folders, volumes, ... no one argues with that.
+We have centuries of alphabetical precedence, and ordering always starts with A and you go from there.
+With deference C follows A by two of notches, ticks, rows, columns, tabs, sections, parts, exhibits, hierarchies, folders, volumes, ... no one argues with that.
 It's the way things are.

 The matter of field is practically irrelevant: A and C know their place in science, biology, business, architecture; their sequence is a universally accepted convention throughout literature and western languages.